 Since coming home from California last month, I’ve been craving all kinds of lemony desserts.
 The lemons in California were enormous and I couldn’t wait to start working on new lemon recipes.
 This lovely single serving lemon meringue pie recipe is my latest lemon creation and I think you’ll absolutely love it.

-I firmly believe that even though you might be cooking for one, you should never, ever deny yourself the foods and desserts you crave and love.
-If you love lemon meringue pie (as I do), possibly you’ve hesitated to make one because you’d be eating pie for days.
+I firmly believe that even though you might be cooking for one, you should never deny yourself the foods and desserts you crave and love.
+If you love lemon meringue pie (as I do), you might have hesitated to make one because you didn’t want to be eating pie for days.
 With this single serving lemon meringue pie recipe, you don’t have to worry.
 This pretty little pie is perfect if you’re cooking for one.

 This luscious mini pie is a scaled down version of the lemon meringue pies I’ve made for years for my family.
 I’ve used the same ingredients and made pie the same exact way, just with smaller ingredient amounts.

 This lovely pie has a toasted meringue topping, a perfectly balanced sweet and tart lemon filling, and a crisp, buttery graham cracker crust.

 I used a graham cracker crust in this recipe for lemon meringue pie because graham cracker crusts are so simple to make.
 There’s no making and rolling of pie dough.
 Just crush the graham crackers, add a little melted butter and a touch of sugar and you’ve got a wonderful crust for your pie.